Free Website Content - When Something is Free Online

 Discontinue support

-Companies or individuals that provide a free product
+Companies or individuals that provide a free

-expense has already occurred.
-By providing the item without
+like software, the expense has already occurred.
+By

-technical support or customer service they can reduce their
+service they can reduce their staffing costs.
+The only

-staffing costs.
-The only ongoing expense to provide the
+ongoing expense to provide the item free of charge would

-item free of charge would be ongoing hosting costs, which
+be ongoing hosting costs, which are usually relatively

-are usually relatively small.
-If the item is critical to
+small.
+If the item is critical to a business or individual's

-item will be lost if technical support or customer support
+operations, the value of the item will be lost if technical

-is no longer available.
+support or customer support is no longer available.

 Abandon

-Businesses may simply discontinue offering the free
+Businesses may simply discontinue offering the

-item or service without notice.
+free item or service without notice.

 Compensation

-Individuals or companies may begin requesting donations,
+Individuals or companies may begin requesting

-compensation, volunteers or a benefit listed above in order
+donations, compensation, volunteers or a benefit listed

 Cut Corners

-Often free items are of reduced or inferior quality.
+Often free items are of reduced or inferior

-Cost-conscious businesses or individuals often try to minimize
+quality.
+Cost-conscious businesses or individuals often

-the expense associated with free items and will use less
+try to minimize the expense associated with free items

-expensive materials for free items.
+and will use less expensive materials for free items.

-There is value to "free" just be
+There is value to "free" just

-free.
+ever really free.

 About the Author: